cloudpilot-emu/cloudpilot-emu/cloudpilot-ionic/src/assets/doc/emulation.md

-The emulation tab displays your emulated device.
+The "Emulation" tab displays your emulated device.
 The device is running as long as the tab is visible.
 Once the tab is switched (or Cloudpilot goes into the background) the emulation pauses.
 Date and time are read from the host system, so the clock is not affected by the emulator pausing and resuming.